Extended SQP Methods in Nonsmooth Difference Programming Applied to Problems with Variational Inequality Constraints

 \section{Concluding Remarks and Future Research}

-This paper designs and justifies two novel algorithms of the generalized SQP type to solve a new class of constrained difference programming.
-The developed algorithms are implemented for difference programming problems with variational inequality constraints and then are applied to practical continuous network design models.
+This paper designs and justifies a novel algorithm of the generalized SQP type to solve a new class of constrained difference programming.
+The developed algorithm is implemented for difference programming problems with variational inequality constraints and then is applied to practical continuous network design models.
 For the latter class of models, numerical experiments were performed, and the computation results were compared with those obtained by using other numerical techniques.

-Among directions of our future research, we mention investigating {\em convergence rates} for both algorithms CDP-ESQM and CDP-AESQM.
+Among directions of our future research, we mention investigating {\em convergence rates} for CDP-ESQM.
 In particular, we plan to employ the exponential PLK conditions from \cite{bento2025convergence} to determine exponent values ensuring the finite termination as well as linear and polynomial convergence of the designed algorithms.
-Another important area of the future research is considering problems of the constrained difference programming of type \eqref{difference-programming} (and the associated problems with variational inequality constraints) in which the functions $g_0,g_1$ are {\em not of class ${\cal C}^{1,1}$} and even {\em not differentiable} on the set in question.
+Another important area of the future research is considering problems of the constrained difference programming of type \eqref{difference-programming} (and the associated problems with variational inequality constraints) in which the functions $g_0$ and $g_i$, $i \in \mathcal{I}$ are {\em not of class ${\cal C}^{1,1}$} and even {\em not differentiable} on the set in question.
 Some developments in this direction have been recently done in \cite{ferreira} for the boosted difference of convex algorithm (BDCA) \cite{av20} in problems of DC programming.